 The restaurant owner promptly responded to the review to offer their apologies.
 They also included follow-up details to resolve the customer’s problem of being overcharged.

 The top dog of the online review world is Google.
 Most people start their search on Google and browse through the businesses and reviews that they find.

 To ensure you show up on Google, you need to create a Google My Business listing (if you don’t already have one).
 Go to business.google.com to get started.
 Be sure to optimize your listing to show up well.
 Getting reviews on your Google listing will increase your business’s visibility and help convert leads into customers.

 Other platforms that are always good to show up on, if only for review purposes, are Facebook, Bing and Yelp.
 You may even want to look into industry-specific platforms, like Healthgrades for doctors or Houzz for home builders.

 You’ll want most of your reviews to go to your Google listing, but make sure that you get a few reviews on each of these other platforms as well.

 How many reviews do you need?

-A word of caution though: Do not incentivize reviews, and don't get too many reviews at once.
+A word of caution, though: Don’t get too many reviews at once.

-Getting too many reviews at once (e.g., if all of them come from your IP address or location) can send up red flags, too.
+This may sound counterintuitive, but getting too many reviews simultaneously (especially if they come from your IP address or location) can send up red flags.
 It looks unnatural, and it could result in losing your hard-earned reviews.
-A review management service can be a good way to help this problem, because many allow you to automate the review invitation to send a certain number out each day.
-This spreads out the reviews to make it look more natural, because they are!
+A review management service can be a good way to deal with this issue; many allow you to automate the review invitation to send a certain number out daily.
+This spreads out the reviews to make it look more natural because it is!